v3io/tutorials/data-ingestion-and-preparation/README.md

 ### Running SQL Queries from Nuclio Functions

-In some cases, you might need to run an SQL query as part an event-driven application.
+In some cases, you might need to run an SQL query as part of an event-driven application.
 The [**nuclio-read-via-presto**](nuclio-read-via-presto.ipynb) tutorial demonstrates how to run an SQL query from a serverless Nuclio function.

 <a id="data-ingest-parquet"></a>

+### Running SQL Queries from MLRun job

+In some cases, you might need to run an SQL query as part of MLRun job.
+The [**mlrun-read-via-presto**](mlrun-read-via-presto.ipynb) tutorial demonstrates how to run an SQL query from an mlrun job.

 ## Working with Parquet Files